eneskelestemur/MDSimulation/README.md

 * Currently, MM-GBSA calculations are done by wrapping the command line call.
 Try to make it a python function that will take inputs (mmgbsa.in) as arguments.
 * Implement multi-trajectory support for MM-G(P)BSA calculations.
-* Add normal mode analysis to calculate entropy contribution.
+* Add normal mode analysis to calculate entropic contribution.